Praneshss/Rugosity-Measure-of-roughness-of-the-function-learned-by-the-deep-neural-network./README.md

 ## Acknowledgement
-Thanks to Randall and Daniel for helping during implementation.
+Thanks to Randall and Daniel for assisting during implementation.